ericcj/amz_sp_api/lib/finances-api-model/README.md

 api_instance = AmzSpApi::FinancesApiModel::DefaultApi.new
 event_group_id = 'event_group_id_example' # String | The identifier of the financial event group to which the events belong. opts = {
   max_results_per_page: 100, # Integer | The maximum number of results to return per page.
+If the response exceeds the maximum number of transactions or 10 MB, the API responds with 'InvalidInput'.
+  posted_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | A date used for selecting financial events posted after (or at) a specified time.
+The date-time **must** be more than two minutes before the time of the request, in ISO 8601 date time format.
+  posted_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | A date used for selecting financial events posted before (but not at) a specified time.
+The date-time must be later than `PostedAfter` and no later than two minutes before the request was submitted, in ISO 8601 date time format.
+If `PostedAfter` and `PostedBefore` are more than 180 days apart, no financial events are returned.
+You must specify the `PostedAfter` parameter if you specify the `PostedBefore` parameter.
+Default: Now minus two minutes.
   next_token: 'next_token_example' # String | A string token returned in the response of your previous request.
 }